 - Use mosquito repellents like creams, mats, and coils.
 Using mosquito nets while sleeping is the best prevention.

-- Dengue-carrying mosquitoes bite mostly on the hand, knees, legs, neck, and ears.
+- Dengue-carrying mosquitoes bite mostly on the hands, knees, legs, neck, and ears.
 Therefore, protect these areas by covering them or by wearing full-sleeved clothes.

 - Eliminate all mosquito breeding sites and prevent water-logging in your surroundings